The outstanding treatment that both the Xbox Series X and Series S received from Microsoft is finally in development and coming to Windows PCs.

 Storage Drive History

-With the introduction and increase in the availability of SSDs (solid-state drives) back in the early 2010s, video games saw a dramatic improvement in loading times and, in certain situations, increased performance.
+With the introduction and rise in the availability of SSDs (solid-state drives) back in the early 2010s, video games saw a substantial improvement in loading times and, in specific situations, enhanced performance.

-This was all thanks to the SSD’s ability to read and write data almost ten times faster than any traditional HDD.
+This was all thanks to the SSD’s ability to read and write data almost ten times quicker than any conventional HDD.

-By opening this new connection between SSDs and the PCIe lanes, manufacturers finally had the potential to further optimize and speed up their storage drives.
+By opening this new connection between SSDs and the PCIe lanes, manufacturers finally had the potential to further enhance and expedite their storage drives.
 Thanks to NVME and PCIe Gen 4, we now have SSDs that can read at 7,000 MBps and write at 5,000 MBps.
 That is, again, more than ten times faster than SATA III’s limit of just 500 MBps.

-However, even though NVME M.2 solid-state drives are much faster than SATA III drives, this didn’t significantly improve video games.
+However, even though NVME M.2 solid-state drives are much speedier than SATA III drives, this didn’t substantially improve video games.
 In fact, improvements to the use of video game storage today are almost always zero.

 Enter the DirectStorage API.
-Implementing this new software in Windows should allow video games to finally utilize those incredible drive speeds and bring better performance to the table.
+Implementing this groundbreaking software in Windows should allow video games to finally utilize those incredible drive speeds and bring enhanced performance to the table.

 Sony’s and Microsoft’s Direct Storage Access